 Dr. Soner Cagaptay

-Soner Cagaptay is the Beyer Family fellow and director of the Turkish Research Program at The Washington Institute.
+Soner Cagaptay, PhD is the Beyer Family fellow and director of the Turkish Research Program at The Washington Institute.
 He has written extensively on U.S.-Turkish relations, Turkish domestic politics, and Turkish nationalism, publishing in scholarly journals and major international print media, including the Wall Street Journal, Washington Post, New York Times, Foreign Affairs, and The Atlantic.
 He appears regularly on CNN, PBS, NPR, and BBC.